 - because I was uncomfortable with my body and I thought eating more salads would help

 By the summer I turned 11, I had started dieting and working out to lose weight.
-I cut out fried foods, orange sherbet, sugar cereal, you know, “kid food”.
+I cut out fried foods, orange sherbet, sugar cereal – you know, “kid food”.
 I started making sandwiches with one slice of bread, instead of two.
-It worked.
+And all these small changes added up.
+Dieting worked.
 I lost 10 pounds, and I felt confident I could lose more.
 Dieting made sense.
 It made me feel capable and in control.
 Like school, it came easy to me.
 I was good at it.

 A few months later, “dieting” didn’t feel carefree or comfortable anymore.

 Each day felt like a challenge to eat less than I had the day before, and I considered the whole day a waste if I hadn’t succeeded in getting any smaller.
 I cooked dinner for my family almost nightly but never ate.